 Each program offers a limited number of scholarships that you may be eligible for.
 For more information about scholarships for a particular program, please contact that program.

-While the courses you take may count towards a major in the long run, it is recommended that first-years concentrate on completing General University Requirements.
+While the courses you take may count towards a major in the long run, it is recommended that first-years concentrate on completing Brandeis Core Requirements.
 It will not be possible to know if a course counts towards a major until you've completed the course and arrived on campus.
 If you have more questions, please speak with an advisor in Study Abroad.

 Brandeis has identified specific courses from these programs for transfer.
 Not all courses abroad are appropriate for transfer and any questions should be directed to the the study abroad staff.
 All students must follow regulations related to transfer credit as outlined by the Office of the Registrar.
 General information about transfer credits as it pertains to Midyear students is available on the Registrar's website.